-I first gained access to the sample queries on the homepage of New Bing on February 8th alongside the general public, and have now been granted full access to the beta – giving access to search with queries beyond the sample.
+I first gained access to the sample queries on the homepage of New Bing on February 8th alongside the general public, and have now been granted full access to the beta – providing access to search with queries beyond the sample.

 After taking it for a test run, I wanted to provide a New Bing review to document some of the newly introduced features.
 As New Bing knows, I’ve previously referred to New Being as “epic” and “works well”, but I wanted to provide a more nuanced review of how it works.